Are you getting a bit annoyed by rubbish articles suggesting there are only a few alternatives to Goodreads? There must be more choice, right?

 Libib is a website & app that catalogs books, movies, music, and video games.

-Libreture automatically creates your own personal online library from your existing DRM-free ebook, digital comic & magazine collection.
-It's Dropbox meets Goodreads for ebook readers!
+Libreture automatically creates your own personal online library from your existing DRM-free ebooks, digital comics & magazines.
+No manually adding book info, making it a great Goodreads alternative.

 Litsy is a place to share and discover your favorite books with your favorite people.